longitudinal-data-analysis-prac-2024/team-2-proj/README.md

 ## Linear Mixed-Effects Modeling

-A linear mixed-effects model was applied to explore the influences of parenting styles, trauma, financial hardship, and SES on cortisol levels, with random effects accounting for variability across individuals:
+A linear mixed-effects model was applied to explore the influences of parenting styles and lifetime trauma events on cortisol levels, with random effects accounting for variability across individuals.
+Financial hardship and SES are included as control variables in the model to account for their potential confounding effects.​

 The model's AIC (0.87) and BIC (0.86) indicated a good fit relative to the complexity.
-However, fixed effects of trauma (p=.79), parenting style (p=.70), financial hardship (p=.22), SES (p=.44) did not show significant impact on cortisol levels.
+However, fixed effects of lifetime trauma (p=.79), parenting style (p=.70) did not show significant impact on cortisol levels.

+There is also noo significant interaction between lifetime trauma and parenting style (p=.69).​ The null hypotheses are accepted.

 # Discussion